maneshkarun/producthunt-products-etl/README.md

 ## Project description
 [Product Hunt](https://www.producthunt.com/about) is a platform that allows users to share and discover new products.
 It is a community-driven platform that allows users to upvote products they like and comment on them.
 The platform is a great way to discover new products and keep up with the latest trends in technology.

-This project is an end-to-end pipeline which is designed to extract data of products available on [producthunt.com](https://www.producthunt.com/) from [here](https://components.one/datasets/product-hunt-products), transform the data using dbt and store it in a data lake and data warehouse.
+This project is an end-to-end pipeline which is designed to extract data of products available on [producthunt.com](https://www.producthunt.com/) from Kaggle, store it in GCS, load the data into BigQuery from GCS, transform the data using dbt and store it again in BigQuery.
 The data is then visualized using Looker Studio.
 The project is divided into 4 main components

-1. **Data Extraction**: The dataset can be downloaded from this [link](https://components.one/datasets/product-hunt-products)
+1. **Data Extraction**: The [dataset](https://www.kaggle.com/datasets/maneshkarun/producthunt-products-dataset-2014-2021) is downloaded using Kaggle API
-2. **Data Transformation**: The data made available in BigQuery is transformed using dbt
+2. **Data Storage**: The data is stored in GCS and later loaded into BigQuery
-3. **Data Storage**: The transformed data is stored in a datalake and DWH using Google Cloud Storage and BigQuery
+3. **Data Transformation**: The data made available in BigQuery is transformed using dbt
-4. **Data Visualization**: The data is visualized using Data Looker Studio
+4. **Data Visualization**: The data is then visualized using Data Looker Studio

 Welcome to the adventure of data exploration on Product Hunt. 👋

 ## Dataset description

-The [dataset](https://components.one/datasets/product-hunt-products) includes 76,822 total products from year 2014-2021.
+The [dataset](https://www.kaggle.com/datasets/maneshkarun/producthunt-products-dataset-2014-2021) includes 76,822 total products from year 2014-2021.
 It includes the following columns:

 | Column Name               | Description                                                       | Type   |
 |---------------------------|-------------------------------------------------------------------|--------|